Hamilton residents evacuated after flash flooding damages 10 homes

-Hamilton residents have been evacuated from 12 homes on Whatawhata Rd after flash flooding earlier today.
+Dozens of Hamilton residents have been evacuated from 10 homes after flash flooding earlier today and five homes have been deemed uninhabitable.

-Houses in Hamilton have been swamped and cars are struggling to get through as water swept roads after flash flooding affected roads in the west and north of the city this afternoon.
+Houses in Dinsdale have been swamped and cars struggled to get through after a torrential downpour caused flash flooding in the west and north of the city this afternoon.

-Northern Fire and Emergency Communications shift manager Scott Osmond said eight people had been evacuated for their safety and 10 houses had been water damaged along Whatawhata Rd.
+Civil Defence has deemed up to five homes on or near Whatawhata Rd in Dinsdale uninhabitable due to contamination from a sewage supply.

+Hamilton fire Senior Station Officer Bruce MacGregor said 24 residents had now been evacuated from 10 affected homes.

-Fire crews were at the scene removing water from the damaged homes.
+Fire crews were at the scene removing water from the damaged properties.

+MacGregor said it appeared the stormwater system was unable to cope with the deluge.

+Whatawhata Rd resident Peter Cague has lived in his house since 1983.
+It's the first time he's had to be evacuated - and he hoped it would be the last.

 Whatawhata Rd resident Mike Auton said the flooding happened fast.

-"When the thunderstorm happened, it just flooded very very quickly."
+"When the thunderstorm happened, it just flooded very very quickly.

 "I tried to clear the drains with my feet but just couldn't in time.
 I just got into action and started checking in on the neighbours and getting them out."